amarshall/jambda/README.md

 ## Credits & License

 Copyright © 2015–2017 J. Andrew Marshall.
-All rights reserved.
+License is available in the LICENSE file.